 In Jayne’s case, St. Christopher is appropriate, not only because he’s the patron saint and protector of travelers — and the crew of Serenity could certainly use all the protection they can get — but because the saint started out a tall, fierce mercenary who ended up serving God by carrying people across a dangerous river.
-Ha ha, “a dangerous River.”
-Coincidence?
+How about trying to save them from a dangerous River (Tam)?

 In December 2005, Stephen Lane from the Prop Store of London posted in a Browncoat fan forum that he would be obtaining several props from Serenity.
 I asked him about the necklace, which he reserved for me.
 I bought it from him in March 2006.
 Prior to that, it was displayed at a Universal Studios theme park.

 I framed the necklace in a shadow box with the certificate of authenticity and a replica of one of Jayne’s shirts from the movie.
 Over the years, I displayed it at my local Can’t Stop the Serenity events for other fans to enjoy.

 CSTS is a fan-run project of worldwide annual screenings of Joss Whedon’s Serenity to raise money and awareness for Equality Now, an organization dedicated to the protection of women and girls around the world.
 They deal with issues such as rape, child marriage, sex trafficking, and FGM.